Budget and Finance

 - A self-insured health insurance plan for employees is saving the District $6 million annually in insurance premiums.

 - Minnetonka has earned the Energy Star Leader Award recognition from the U.S. Environmental Protection Agency (EPA) for improving energy efficiency and as a Top Performer for achieving an average Energy Star performance score of 81 across its portfolio of all buildings.
-Our District is one of only 211 Energy Star Leaders in the nation across all industry sectors since the program began in 2004.
+Our District is one of just a few Energy Star Leaders in the nation across all industry sectors since the program began in 2004.

 - Minnetonka continues to focus on innovative programs and high-quality staff to attract families into our District.
 Planned enrollment growth benefits all programs and students in the District and protects our District from budget cuts during uncertain financial times.
 As our District approaches the enrollment limit that has been in place for each school, other strategies will be needed for sustaining finances at a level necessary to protect staffing and programs.